Near the end of Pauls third missionary journey, Paul was speaking

 to themselves and to take heed to all the flock.
 You must take heed to yourself

-before you can take care of someone else.
-That is the same principle that Jesus
+spiritually before you can take care of someone else.
+That is the same

-Himself taught.
-Jesus said in Matthew 7:3-5, And why beholdest thou the mote that is in thy brothers
+principle that Jesus Himself taught.
+Jesus said in Matthew 7:3-5, And why beholdest thou the mote that is

-eye, but considerest not the beam that is in thine own eye?
-Or how wilt thou
+in thy brothers eye, but considerest not the beam that is in thine own eye?
+Or

-say to thy brother, Let me pull out the mote out of thine eye; and, behold, a
+how wilt thou say to thy brother, Let me pull out the mote out of thine eye;

-shame and it would be a violation of this verse if a pastor learned better and
+would be shame and it would be a violation of this verse if a pastor learned

-better how to stand before a congregation and deliver sermons; but did not also
+better and better how to stand before a congregation and deliver sermons; but

-learn to improve his own personal spiritual life.
-The most important part of
+did not also learn to improve his own personal spiritual life.
+The most

-any persons testimony is their own is their own behavior and actions, and that
+important part of any persons testimony is their own behavior and actions, and

 Pastors are told to take heed to themselves and to all the flock.